nicolehao34/LeadGen.AI/DOCUMENTATION.md

 The platform is designed to potentially integrate with:

 - **LinkedIn Sales Navigator**: For stakeholder information
+- **Clay API**: For contact information enrichment
 - **CRM Systems**: For lead management
+- **Email Marketing Tools**: For outreach automation
+- **Data Enrichment Services**: For additional company insights

 ### Web Scraping Integration

-The platform includes web scraping capabilities to fetch the latest events from industry sources.
-Currently, it scrapes live event data from the FESPA website.
-The system is designed to be extensible, so more event sources (e.g., ISA, SGIA) can be added easily in the future.
+The platform includes web scraping capabilities to fetch the latest events from industry sources such as:
+- FESPA (Federation of European Screen Printers Associations)
+- ISA (International Sign Association)
+- SGIA (Specialty Graphic Imaging Association)
+- Other relevant industry event sites

 All web-scraped data includes source citations to maintain data integrity and authenticity.